awazii/awazii/README.md

 - 👋 Hi, I’m @awazii
-- 👀 I’m interested in desktop application
+- 👀 I’m interested in  creating desktop application
 - 🌱 I’m currently learning c language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I can happily help to create desktop applications
-- 📫 How to reach me ...
+- 📫 How to reach me contact me on my email awaisgamer1231@gmail.com

 <!---
 awazii/awazii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.